ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 .. note::

-	Ansible Vault uses and editor to create or modify encrypted files.
+	Ansible Vault uses an editor to create or modify encrypted files.
 See :ref:`vault_securing_editor` for some guidance on securing the editor.

 Advantages and disadvantages of encrypting files